jonax1337/PasswordManager/README.md

 - Verify you're using the correct password for the import
 - Try importing a smaller test database first

-**Legacy database compatibility**
-- Old databases are automatically upgraded to new security format
-- First save after upgrade will use enhanced PBKDF2 encryption
-- Keep backups of original files before upgrading

 ### Getting Help

 For additional support: